-Low: West Nile fever was present.
-The disease was maintained by the bird population and transmitted to humans via mosquito vector.
-Typically, infections in young, healthy adults were asymptomatic although fever, headache, tiredness, body aches (occasionally with a skin rash on trunk of body), and swollen lymph glands could have occurred.
-This disease was associated with a low risk estimate.
+Low: West Nile fever is present.
+The disease is maintained by the bird population and transmitted to humans via mosquito vector.
+Typically, infections in young, healthy adults were asymptomatic although fever, headache, tiredness, body aches (occasionally with a skin rash on trunk of body), and swollen lymph glands can occurred.
+This disease is associated with a low risk estimate.